liquidinvestigations/docker-arm/Readme.md

 ./build TARGET target.dockers
 ```

-Then, import the images from `/mnt/shared/docker-images` on a machine where
+Then, import the images on a machine where docker is logged in to docker hub,
-docker is logged in to docker hub, and push them:
+and push them:

 ```
 docker login
-docker push liquidinvestigations/hoover-ui:latest-arm32v6
-docker push liquidinvestigations/hoover-snoop:latest-arm64v8
-docker push liquidinvestigations/hoover-search:latest-arm64v8
+./upload target.dockers
 ```